• Skip to primary navigation

 I have made the simplest dressing that adds just the right amount of sweetness to the fruit.
 It's so light, that you really don't even know it's there.

 This is a great salad to make during the summertime when the berries are in season.
-It's also perfect to bring to an outdoor BBQ or on a picnic.
+It's also perfect to bring to an outdoor BBQ or picnic.

 Key ingredients